What’s the difference between using a pacifier as a sleep training tool instead of as a prop?

 I’m the one who introduced it to him.
 I’m the one that allowed it to become his favorite comfort object.

 So I paid the consequence by going in and out of his bedroom several times to put my baby’s pacifier back into his mouth until he was old enough to do it himself (which felt like an eternity).

-However, after four well sleep trained kids, I have learned the best way to effectively use a pacifier as a sleep tool while also not allowing it to become a prop.
+However, after four well sleep trained kids, I have learned the best way to effectively implement sleep training with a pacifier while also not allowing it to become a prop.